Tramshy/pixel-art-addon-mod/README.md

 This is a modified version of Lucas Roedel's original add-on.
 It includes bug fixes and improvements aimed at making the code more readable and easier to extend.
 You can find the original code [here](https://lucasroedel.gumroad.com/l/pixel_art) — I highly recommend checking it out and leaving him a tip if you find it useful.

+### 4.5 Notes
+Whilst the addon does work in version 4.5, rendering with the Eevee engine seems to have changed.
+Rendering with only 1 sample will result in a terrible final render.
+One solution is to increase the render sampling count.
+This does work slightly, but even with high values (over 10k) areas that should be colored solid will have very slight deviations.
+I have yet to find a fix to this.
+I recommend installing an older version of Blender (I recommend 4.1) and rendering from there.
+Rendering with 1 sample in this version will result in a clean pixelated render.

 ## License
 This add-on is licensed under the GNU GPLv3 License.
 For more information read: `LICENSE`.